Recent Posts

 -

-A Case for an Indominable Mind in Martial Arts
+A Case for an Indominable Mind in Martial Arts: The Duel at Ganryujima

 On April 13, 1612, a famed swordsman slept past the agreed upon time for his duel to the death.
 This match, one of the most famous in Japanese history, was fought on a small island in the southwest of Japan.
 On one side was Ganryu Sasaki Kojiro, the sword instructor…